-13.2.4.4 Client/Server Deployment
+12.2.3.4 Deploying Client/Server for Jetty

 In client/server deployment type, Jetty instances work as clients to an existing Hazelcast Cluster.

 - Existing Hazelcast cluster is used as the Session Replication Cluster. - The architecture is completely independent.
 Complete reboot of Jetty instances without losing data.